 In a first, Ukraine says it struck Russian submarine in Black Sea port with underwater drones

-(CNN) — Ukraine’s domestic security service, the SBU, said Monday that it struck a Russian submarine in the Black Sea port of Novorossiysk, causing critical damage to the vessel and effectively disabling it.
+(CNN) — Ukraine’s domestic security service, the SBU, said Monday that it had carried out an attack on a Russian submarine in the Black Sea port of Novorossiysk, causing critical damage to the vessel and effectively disabling it.

 In a statement, the SBU said the operation, which used underwater “Sub Sea Baby” drones, was the first attack of its kind.
 Video shared by the SBU showed a large explosion at a port.